mheriyanto/awesome-cpp-testing/README.md

 - [Parasoft Jtest](https://parasoft.force.com) - provides a suite of testing tools for a variety of purposes like load testing, security testing, and more.

+## Memory Management

+- [Memcheck by Valgrind](https://valgrind.org) - is an instrumentation framework for building dynamic analysis tools.
+- [MemPro](https://www.puredevsoftware.com/mempro/index.htm) - is a C++ memory profiler.

 ## Mock and Stub

 - [CppUTest](https://github.com/cpputest/cpputest) - unit testing and mocking framework for C/C++.